 Why these wetlands were listed as a Ramsar site

 Countries that sign up to the Ramsar Convention can nominate sites to be listed as Wetlands of International Importance (Ramsar sites).
-The site must meet at least 1 of 9 internationally accepted criteria.
+The site must meet at least one of 9 internationally accepted criteria.

 Criterion 1: Representative or unique wetlands

-Little Llangothlin Nature Reserve supports two examples of high-altitude lakes, most of which have now been cleared from the NSW New England tablelands.
+Little Llangothlin Nature Reserve supports 2 examples of high-altitude lakes, most of which have now been cleared from the NSW New England tablelands.

 Little Llangothlin Lagoon (105 hectares), one of the largest examples of a high-altitude lake, is also rare due to its near-natural condition.
 Most of the region’s lakes have been severely degraded by changes to the stream flow, grazing and cropping.